judnich/TupleMarkup/EXAMPLES.md

 * TML's default C/C++ parser is 5x faster than Libxml2
 * TML's default C/C++ parser uses 1/5th the memory of Libxml2
-* The TML file on disk is 10% smaller than an XML/SVG file
+* The TML file on disk is 10% smaller than the XML file

 ## License